EMOVA: Empowering Language Models to See, Hear and Speak with Vivid Emotions: Conclusion

 \section{Conclusion}

-This work presents \textbf{\names}, an innovative end-to-end omni-modal large language model that effectively aligns vision, speech, and text simultaneously.
-We employ a continuous vision encoder to capture fine-grained visual details, while a discrete, semantic-acoustic disentangled speech tokenizer and detokenizer enable end-to-end speech understanding and generation.
-A lightweight style module further supports spoken dialogue with vivid emotions.
-By using text as a bridge, we demonstrate that omni-modal alignment is achievable without relying on scarce omni-modal image-text-speech data, which not only enhances both vision-language and speech capabilities but also surpasses its bi-modal counterparts through joint optimization.
-For the first time, \textbf{\names} achieves state-of-the-art performance on both vision-language and speech benchmarks, setting a novel standard for the omni-modal models for versatile and expressive omni-modal interactions.
+Our work builds \textbf{\names}, a novel end-to-end omni-modal large language model that effectively aligns vision, speech, and text simultaneously.
+With text as a bridge, we show that omni-modal alignment is achievable without relying on omni-modal image-text-speech data, meanwhile, enhancing both vision-language and speech abilities.
+For the first time, \textbf{\names} achieves state-of-the-art performance on both vision-language and speech benchmarks, setting a new standard for versatile omni-modal interactions.